kalaksi/docker-fluentd-journald2loki/README.md

 If you have a small number of configuration files that you want to use, it can be more straightforward to mount individual file(s) under `conf.d`.

 If you mount a directory on `conf.d`, it will be populated with the default configuration.
 Existing files won't be overwritten.
 If you want to disable individual configuration files
 , you need to add suffix `.disabled` in their name.
+Alternatively, you could comment out or use an empty configuration file.

 ## Development